DONROB3R7/scm-ninja.github.io/README.md

 This is a simple website project for showing how to use Git and GitHub together.

-Adding a line for rebaseing example
+Adding a line for rebaseing example, them more changes from myfeature branch

 ## Introduction